com-480-data-visualization/project-2024-datatouille/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+We will mainly work with the [Michelin Guide Restaurants](https://www.kaggle.com/datasets/ngshiheng/michelin-guide-restaurants-2021) dataset, which is a CSV list of restaurants mentioned by the [Michelin Guide](https://guide.michelin.com/en).
+The dataset consists of **6794 rows**, each representing a unique Michelin-starred restaurant.
+This dataset encompasses **13 columns** which provide various details about the restaurants such as:

+- `Name`
+- `Address`
+- `Location`
+- `Price`
+- `Cuisine`
+- `Longitude`
+- `Latitude`
+- `PhoneNumber`
+- `Url`
+- `WebsiteUrl`
+- `Award`   (Michelin star count and a special Bib Gourmand status)
+- `FacilitiesAndServices`
+- `Description` (taken from the Michelin Guide Website)

+Since we are planning to visualize these restaurants on a interactive map, latitude and longitude are the most essential fields.
+We also plan to visualize the number of Michelin stars, as well as put contract information of the restaurants in our UI.

+In addition, we also plan to expand this data with the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview?hl=tr), which returns more detailed information such as opening hours, reviews, whether it serves wine/beer, has wheelchair support, and so on.
+We plan to visualize the opening hours on a calendar and use the extra flags (e.g. serves beer) for filtering purposes.
+Also, we plan to experiment with review word clouds to provide further insight to the restaurants.

+For some of the restaurants in Europe, there are also some entries on the website [TheFork](https://www.thefork.com/).
+For those restaurants, we plan to utilize the [The Fork The Spoon API](https://rapidapi.com/apidojo/api/the-fork-the-spoon), which returns further information such as chef name, accepted currency, and menu data, a nested JSON list with meal descriptions (e.g. ingredients, chef commentary, and price).

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.